-The Transdisciplinary Advisory Board will critically review and comment on
+The TAB will critically review and comment on:

 - the common strategic vision presented by the GB.
-Review is particularly demanded with respect to global priorities (e.g. UN COP Process, GEO, Millenium Development Goals, ICSU Grand Challenges and Global Change Programmes) and the status of research based on the JPI Strategic Research Agenda; - 2. the list of priority themes presented by the GB by the end of 2011, as a basis for developing and implementing research programmes and calls; - 3. the lists of evaluators presented by the GB in order to facilitate independent evaluations of JPI operations, when deemed necessary; - 4. other key JPI documents yet to be adopted by the GB.
+Review is particularly demanded with respect to global priorities (e.g. UN COP Process, GEO, Millennium Development Goals, Future Earth) and the status of research based on the JPI Strategic Research Agenda; - the list of priority themes presented by the GB as a basis for developing and implementing research programmes and programming activities such as calls or other co-alignment activities; - the lists of evaluators presented by the GB in order to facilitate independent evaluations of JPI operations, when deemed necessary; - other key JPI documents yet to be adopted by the GB.
 These key documents are to be identified and communicated by the GB in the course of JPI operations.

-In order to fulfil these functions and produce the outputs defined in the terms of reference, supported by the Central Secretariat, intercommunication between both the TAB members themselves and with the GB and MC is expected between meetings.
+In order to fulfil these functions and produce the outputs defined in the terms of reference, intercommunication between both the TAB members themselves and with the GB, MC and WGs is expected between meetings with active support by the CS.